Adetutu777/encode-hackathon/README.md

  - *To **create an account as a new user, please ensure you have matic testnet token to complete** transaction*

- - *Profile creation for new user takes about 1-2 hrs, **while waiting for your profile to get created, you can only login to chainWrite platform to read blogs & once your profile is created successfully you will have access to all of the available** features*
+ - *Profile creation for new user takes about 1-2 hrs on Lens, **while waiting for your profile to get created, you can only login to chainWrite platform to read blogs, view users profile & once your profile is created successfully you will have access to all of the available features e.g creating your blogpost, adding like & unlike reaction to post, view blogpost &** more*

 - chainWrite Link: https://www.chainwrite.xyz/